 Shakespeare was associated with several London theaters, but the playhouse with which he is most closely linked was the Globe, visible in the foreground of this view of London by the Amsterdam engraver Claes Visscher.
-The first version of Visscher’s engraving was issued in 1616, the year of Shakespeare’s death; the Folger’s copy is one of only two known copies of the 1625 edition.
-This is only a portion of the entire engraving, which is more than seven feet wide.
+The first version of Visscher’s engraving was issued in 1616, the year of Shakespeare’s death; the Folger’s copy is one of only two known copies of the second version.

 Visscher was probably never in London himself; he was likely working off of previously published images, probably from around 1600.